RaviIIT/DeepEigen-Project/README.md

 # DeepEigen-Project
 # Overview
-The Real-time Bitcoin Tracker is a full-stack application that tracks Bitcoin price data in real-time and displays it visually. < br / >
+The Real-time Bitcoin Tracker is a full-stack application that tracks Bitcoin price data in real-time and displays it visually. <br/>
 Demo - https://www.youtube.com/watch?v=VCgpXN4jfT8 < br / >

 ## Technology Stack